Klonoa: Moonlight Museum

-is a video game developed by Namco and published by Bandai, released in Japan for the WonderSwan in 1999.
+is a 1999 platform game developed by Namco and published by Bandai for the WonderSwan exclusively in Japan.
 It is the first handheld game in the Klonoa series to place him in a fully two-dimensional world, and established the system that the Game Boy Advance titles later used.

 Gameplay

 The player controls Klonoa as he runs, jumps, and fights his way across several worlds, solving small puzzles in the process.
 Klonoa defeats enemies by picking them up using a special weapon called the "wind bullet", a ring-shaped object inlaid with a small blue jewel that can fire a small burst of wind straight forward and draw in an enemy, allowing for Klonoa to pick them up over his head.
 Once he has them, Klonoa can either throw them straight forward, taking out any enemies they happen to hit, or use them to perform a double jump, giving him access to places he otherwise could not reach.
 Also, by holding the jump button, Klonoa can hover in midair for a short duration by flapping his large ears, which also slightly increases his jump distance.

 The game itself is divided into five worlds, each of which is split into six stages called "visions".
 At the end of each stage, Klonoa must find a door which is unlocked by finding all 3 stars within the vision itself.
 There are also 30 crystals (or "dream stones") in each vision, collecting all these to finish the part of the picture shown at the end of the vision (one picture per world).
 In addition, Klonoa can also find hearts that can replenish his health, as well as 1-up items that look like Klonoa's hat.